• Skip to main content

 1. Place duck carcasses in a large stockpot.
 Break up the bones into pieces if necessary to fit the pot.

-2. Add cold filtered water – enough to cover.
+2. Add enough cold filtered water to cover.

 3. Add a small amount of store bought or homemade apple cider vinegar.
 1/4 cup works well.
-Stir.
+Stir. *If you only have a stainless steel stockpot, leave out the ACV as it can potentially leach nickel from the pot.
+Ceramic or clay stockpots are best for broth.

 4. Leave on the counter for 30 minutes per French culinary practice.